geotrev/sri-lock/README.md

 # ✩ Paopu ✩

 A CLI tool to manage your CDN script tags in files.
-Tell it which files to update, which to generate hashes from, then let Paopu handle the rest.
-Currently only `SHA256` is supported, but there will be more Soon™.
+Tell it which files to update, which to generate SRI hashes from, then let Paopu handle the rest.

 Read the [Why](#why) section for more details.

 Paopu currently only works with Node 14, but will support 10+ in the future.

 Feel free to submit an issue or pull request. :)

+**TODO:**

+- More hashing options (currently only `SHA256` is supported).

 ## Install & Run